Maykonn/js-random-number/README.md

 # JS Random Number

-With this package you can create Random Numbers and Random Numbers Timestamp Based using strong randomized bytes as seeds.
+With this package, you can create Random Numbers and Timestamp Based Random Numbers using strong randomized bytes as seeds.
-You can specify the number min and max lengths (which will generate a random length between this values) or configure a specific length.
+You can specify the min and max lengths (which will generate a random length between this values) or configure a specific length.

 ## Random Numbers

-Random numbers are generated with strong randomized bytes to seed the random number generation algorithm using the Node.js Crypto module.
+Random Numbers are generated with strong randomized bytes to seed the random number generation algorithm using the Node.js Crypto module.
 The most simple way to generate a random number is:

 ```JS